Extreme Cold Weather Work Clothing

 the hatches when it gets properly cold.

-The requirements for this layer vary greatly according to the job and weather conditions, as well as the actual outside temperature, periods of high exertion so generating your own heat or work that involves little exertion or hours of fairly static activity in cold conditions are important factors.
-If the work is outdoors, then the requirements can potentially vary significantly from one hour to the next, background temperature variations, the sun coming out, the wind getting up, rain and snow falling all mean that flexibility in dress is vital to remain comfortable at all times and keep working efficiently.
+The requirements for this layer vary greatly according to the job and weather conditions, as well as the actual outside temperature.
+Periods of high exertion so generating your own heat or work that involves little exertion or hours of fairly static activity in cold conditions are important factors.
+If the work is outdoors, then the requirements can change from one hour to the next.
+Background temperature variations, the sun coming out, the wind getting up, rain and snow falling all mean that flexibility in dress is vital to remain comfortable at all times and keep working efficiently.
 Zips, collars, draw cords and the like allow for increased ventilation during exertion or for all openings to be pulled closed while at rest and/or in very cold conditions.

 Lower body - Thick warm pants of cotton duck or heavyweight synthetic material such as polyester/cotton.
-Personally I have worn moleskin (a kind of cotton, named for its texture and not made from either the skin or kin of moles) pants in both polar regions and wouldn't consider wearing anything else, for warmth, comfort and practicality they have no rival.
+Personally I have worn moleskin (a kind of cotton, named for its texture and nothing to do with real moles) pants in both polar regions and wouldn't consider wearing anything else, for warmth, comfort and practicality they have no rival.
 Pants should not be tight fitting, so ditch the skinny fits until it warms up again.
 Also ditch the denim, it's one of the worst materials in the cold.

 Bibs and overalls are particularly good here,